inlab-geo/espresso/README.md

 conda activate cofi_testsuite_env
 ```

-CoFi Test Suite is available on the PyIP test server and can be installed using this command:
+CoFi Test Suite is available on PyIP and can be installed using this command:

 ```console
 pip install cofitestsuite